faerber-lab/faerber-lab.github.io/_pages/selected_publications.md

 nav_order: 2
 ---

-## Top 10 Publications
+## Selected Publications

-Below you can find my top 10 publications, each with a short summary highlighting its impact.
+Below you can find my selected 10 publications, each with a short summary highlighting its impact.
 A full list of my publications is available <a href='https://faerber-lab.github.io/publications/'>here</a>.

 ---